dojot/dojot-microservice-sdk-js/lib/serviceStateManager/README.md

 # **Usage**

-Instantiate the `Manager` class, passing a list of services you want to register in it.
-This is an important part, since you can only signal services that are registered.
-Now you can add shutdown handlers and health checkers to it.
+Instantiate the `Manager` class and add shutdown handlers and health checkers to it.
+Whenever you want to gracefully shutdown the system, you call the `shutdown` function and you're done.

 Beware that when you instantiate the Manager class, an HTTP server is created, by default, in the port `9000`.
 It is the health check server, created by the [lightship library](https://github.com/gajus/lightship/).